Lifelong learning

 ✔︎ Audit is a valuable tool.
 Projects may be at a national level, for example monitoring deaths, or at a local level, for example checking on the quality of a procedure such as urine screening or detoxification.

 ✔︎ Journal articles are the way to keep up with the latest scientific evidence in the field.
-May work best as a journal club or access a website.
+They may work best as a journal club or access a website.

 ✔︎ Guidelines are a helpful benchmark of good practice.
 They are not a rule book, they get out of date quickly and need to be interpreted for local use.